floooh/yakc/web/p035_helloworld.md

 .
 ~~~

-After entering the dot and presseing Enter, you should be back at the
+After entering the dot and pressing Enter, you should be back at the
 command prompt.

 Now enter MENU (and Enter), there should be a new command called 'HELLO'